 “One of my highlights has been the educator development and seeing a level of confidence that has come about.
 We developed curriculum books from Grade R to Grade 9 and I have seen the evidence of these books in every school.
 It has been so uplifting to see how educators are working together and looking at each other’s books and how creative arts is blending into other subjects.
 Teachers are drawing on the board!
 The student development has also been amazing.
 Their joy and confidence has been amazing to see.
 We’re not just developing pupils, we are developing human beings with compassion and empathy and understanding for one another.
 It’s been a pleasure and an honour to develop this creative arts project with you.
 It’s not the end of something, it’s the start of something new - the next level of development.”

 Mr Jugdeep Deodat, Kearsney Primary School, Principal

 “The programme has assumed a life of its own in the schools and all the programmes will continue.
-The skills, values and attitudes imparted over the six years will certainly passed over from generation of learners to the next.
+The skills, values and attitudes imparted over the six years will certainly be passed over from generations of learners to the next.
 I want to sincerely thank MRP Foundation for the magnamouns social investment in all our schools: when you make an investment you expect a return and there is a never ending return.”